 Ascent: 100 m / 320 feet

 Facilities: free parking at station, regular bus service, refreshments at the Compass nearby

 Start the walk from the car park at Dalgety Bay Station.
 Head east along the main road until you see a bridge crossing the railway on your left.
 Cross over the bridge and follow the track.
 At the edge of the field you will see a narrow path to your right heading eastwards along the field edge.
 Follow this path which will turn left when it reaches the trees.
 This next section of the walk is along the route of an old mine railway.
 Continue northwards on this path until you reach a vehicle track in the Fordell Estate.

 If you went right at this point it would bring you back to the A921 opposite the industrial estate in Dalgety Bay.
 However, we are going to turn left.
 Keep on the main track.
 Do not take the muddy track to the left unless you want to make a diversion to Fordell Castle.
 Ignore the track heading up hill on your right hand side.
 Walk approximately northward until you pass Vantage Farm on your right hand side.
-Note the red telephone box in the garden.
-Turn left to continue along the track (alternatively you could walk in the woods themselves rather than stay on the track) until you reach a crossroads.
-Turning left at the crossroads leads to Fordell Castle, turning right leads to the main entrance to the estate on B981.
+Turn left to continue along the track (alternatively you could walk in the woods themselves where there is a bit of a pathrather than stay on the track) until you reach a crossroads.
+Turning left at the crossroads leads to Fordell Castle, turning right leads to the main entrance to the estate on the B981.

 Go straight on and start to look for a path leading into the woods on the left at a metal gate with a stile.
 If you continue straight on this will lead you through Fordell Gardens out to the B981.
 Cross the stile onto the somewhat muddy path.
 Follow this woodland path at the edge of the woods.
 There are alternative paths to your left which take you down to the river but the main path stays high up.